-- 13.1 The Council has a range of formal powers under the provisions of the Town and Country Planning Act that may be used to remedy breaches of planning control.
-The more common forms are listed below: - A Section 16 Notice requires information relating to owners, occupiers or any other persons with an interest in the land. - The service of a planning contravention notice (PCN) Section 171 (C) enables the service of a notice requiring persons to provide information in relation to land or activities on land where a breach of planning control is suspected. - The service of an Enforcement Notice Section 172 enables the service of a notice which requires specific steps to be undertaken to remedy a breach of planning control within a specific timeframe. - The service of a Breach of Condition Notice (BCN) Section 187(a) enables the service of a notice to secure compliance with conditions imposed within a planning permission. - The service of a Section 215 notice this enables the service of a notice requiring the proper maintenance of land and buildings. - The service of a stop notice or temporary stop notice Section 183 and section 171(e) enables the service of a notice requiring the immediate cessation of unauthorised activities.
+13.1 The Council has a range of formal powers under the provisions of the Town and Country Planning Act 1990 that may be used to remedy breaches of planning control.
+Any action undertaken would be in liaison with the Chair and Vice Chair of the Planning Committee and ward councillors, in accordance with the Council's Scheme of Delegation.
+The more common forms are listed below:

+- A Notice under Section 16 of the Local Government (Miscellaneous Provisions) Act 1976 requires information relating to owners, occupiers or any other persons with an interest in the land. - The service of a planning contravention notice (PCN) under Section 171C enables the service of a notice requiring persons to provide information in relation to land or activities on land where a breach of planning control is suspected. - The service of an Enforcement Notice Section 172 enables the service of a notice which requires specific steps to be undertaken to remedy a breach of planning control within a specific timeframe. - The service of a Breach of Condition Notice (BCN) Section 187A enables the service of a notice to secure compliance with conditions imposed within a planning permission. - The service of a Section 215 notice this enables the service of a notice requiring the proper maintenance of land and buildings. - The service of a stop notice or temporary stop notice Section 183 and section 171E enables the service of a notice requiring the immediate cessation of unauthorised activities.
 A stop notice may only be served alongside an enforcement notice.
 Stop notices should not be used routinely.
-Where the associated enforcement notice is quashed, varied or withdrawn or the stop notice is withdrawn compensation may be payable in certain circumstances and subject to various limitations (Section 186 of the Town and Country Planning Act 1990).

-Advertisements - The display of advertisements that do not meet the criteria set out in the Town and Country Planning (Control of Advertisements) (England) Regulation are illegal unless they have been granted express consent and may be subject to prosecution.
+Where the associated enforcement notice is quashed, varied or withdrawn or the stop notice is withdrawn compensation may be payable in certain circumstances and subject to various limitations (Section 186 of the Town and Country Planning Act 1990). - Advertisements The display of advertisements that do not meet the criteria set out in the Town and Country Planning (Control of Advertisements) (England) Regulation are illegal unless they have been granted express consent and may be subject to prosecution.